 Georgia Adoptions (U.S. Department of State)

 Georgia (CIA Factbook)

 FRUA INC Facebook Page

 FRUA INC Chat

 International Adoptive Medical Clinics & Physicians

 North American Council on Adoptable Children

-There are also other online parent support groups, lists and forums related to adoption from Bulgaria on Yahoo Groups, Facebook, the EEAC, Adoptive Familes, Adoption Services Support Groups, and Adoption.com
+There may also be other online parent support groups, lists and forums related to adoption from this country on Yahoo Groups, Facebook, the EEAC, Adoptive Familes, Adoption Services Support Groups, and Adoption.com